bain-cs111/bain-cs111.github.io/pages/syllabus.md

 * Prof. Connor Bain (connor.bain@northwestern.edu)

-## Graduate Teaching Assistants

-Our Graduate TAs serve as the go-to course staff members for grading discrepancies, Canvas Issues, and other logistical questions about the class.

-* Adia Wallace (adiawallace2021@u.northwestern.edu)
-* Alexandros Lotsos (AlexandrosLotsos2026@u.northwestern.edu)

 ## Peer Mentors

 Our Peer Mentors (PMs) serve as your first point of contact in the course.
 PMs will be assigned to tutorial groups so that you can build a relationship with them over the course of the quarter.
 They will also host office hours each week that will be open for all students.
 That means that there will be more than 60 office hours offered per week for our course.
 Please note that you are welcome to attend any office hours that work for your schedule and you're not limited to your assigned PM's hours.

+## Graduate Teaching Assistants

+You can think of our Graduate Teaching Assistants as "Super PMs!"
+Not only can they serve as meaningful course resources, but they can also provide broader context to our pedagogical approach, talk more about research opportunities in the field of Computer Science, and address concerns you may not feel comfortable with talking to a peer about.
+In general, if you'd like to reach out to one our TAs, please also CC Prof. Bain (connor.bain@northwestern.edu) as they're very busy people and we work as a team!

+* Adia Wallace (adiawallace2021@u.northwestern.edu)
+* Alexandros Lotsos (AlexandrosLotsos2026@u.northwestern.edu)

 * * *